 The Facts4Life Approach

 Facts4Life is a free health resilience programme that is, as far as we are aware, unique in its approach.
 It is currently funded by the NHS (Gloucestershire CCG).
 We start from the premise that is healthy to learn about illness.
 It is from an interest in their own body and knowledge of what happens when we become ill that children will naturally explore strategies for their wellbeing that include nutrition, physical activity and mental health.

 Facts4Life in the Curriculum

-Facts4Life currently offers a programme for children in reception class through to year 6 in the primary curriculum and across Key Stage 3 in the secondary curriculum.
-We are also developing materials that can be used at Key Stage 4 in secondary schools.
+Facts4Life offers a programme for children in Reception class through to Year 6 in the primary curriculum and across Key Stage 3 in the secondary curriculum.

-Primary Curriculum: The lesson materials that we now offer are designed to be delivered on a cycle, so that ideas introduced in reception are developed further in years 1/2 and so on up the school.
+Primary Curriculum: The lesson materials that we now offer are designed to be delivered on a cycle, so that ideas introduced in Reception are developed further in Years 1/2 and so on up the school.
 We include assembly materials so that the key ideas of Facts4Life can be underpinned and referenced across the whole school.
 Many schools have introduced the materials as a 6 week unit of work for one or two hours a week.
-Others have developed further into a topic based approach that crosses the curriculum or included in an intensive health week in Term 5 or 6.
+Others have developed them further into a topic based approach that crosses the curriculum or included them in an intensive health week in Term 5 or 6.
 We also offer additional on-line materials focusing specifically upon Mental Health, as well as a framework and materials for the delivery of Relationships and Sex Education in the primary school.

 Benefits to Schools